Radial Duality Part I: Foundations: Introduction

 The elements of these differentials are referred to as convex subgradients or supgradients.

 For sets and functions that are not convex, we consider the generalization given by proximal normals and differentials.
-The set of {\it proximal normal vectors} of a set $S\subseteq \varSpace\times \RR$ at some $(x,u)\in S$ is denoted by
+The set of {\it proximal normal vectors} of a set $S\subseteq \varSpace\times \RR$ at some $(x,u)\in S$ is